Prepare for Oracle license audits in AWS using AWS Audit Manager and AWS License Manager

 AWS License Manager performs automatic discovery of Oracle licenses, options, and packs used in Amazon RDS.
 Now, you will create license configurations in AWS License Manager to automatically track licenses of Amazon RDS for Oracle Enterprise Edition.
 Optionally, you can create another configuration to track licenses for the Oracle Active Data Guard.

-1. In the AWS License Manager console, choose Customer managed licenses, and then choose Create license configuration.
+1. In the AWS License Manager console, choose Self-managed licenses, and then choose Create self-managed license configuration.

 2. Because you want AWS License Manager to track Oracle database licenses, under Product information, for Product name, choose Oracle database.